|Nutritional Guidelines (per serving)|

 In a large mixing bowl, combine the thawed hash browns with the melted butter.

-Add the sour cream, condensed soup, onion, and cheese to the potatoes; blend well.
+Add the sour cream, condensed soup, onion, and cheese to the potatoes.
+Mix well until all of the ingredients are well combined.

 Spoon the mixture into the prepared baking pan.